-- Start where you are – In order to mature and improve, every organization, program, and process must have a starting point, the desired goal, and a roadmap to get there.
+- Start where you are – To mature and improve, every organization, program, and process must have a starting point, the desired goal, and a roadmap to get there.

 - Think and work holistically – Like the two principles above, this one seeks to reduce silos.
 The perspective should be on the enterprise.
 Establishing Centers of Excellence is one example of putting this principle into action.

 - Keep it simple and practical – Many times, IT talks in technical terms and over-complicates the solution.
-This guiding principle encourages keeping the customer perspective in view with simple and practical jargon, conversations, and solutions.
+This guiding principle encourages keeping the customer’s perspective with simple and practical jargon, conversations, and explanations.

 The concept of “Governance” was added to guide ITIL4 Service Value Systems, as discussed below.
-Governance was desperately missing from previous versions as today’s IT organizations require an increasing amount of governance.
+Governance was desperately missing from previous versions as today’s IT organizations require an increasing amount of power.
 This governance comes in various forms and looks differently from organization to organization.
-Governance may encompass the entire enterprise, a specific product or service, program, or process.
-It needs to be aligned with the corporate or enterprise vision and goals and has the authority to direct, monitor, and evaluate performance.
-Governance needs leadership support in order to be effective.

 ITIL4 introduced 4 dimensions –